Fajar-RahmadJaya/KeyTik/README.md

 **7. Pin Profile :**
 * You can pin your favorite profile or profile that you use the most so it can showed first in the profile list.
 You just need to click pin icon on the profile to make it work.

+**8. Assign Script On Specific Device :**
+* You can connect 2 keyboard on your device.
+You can use first keyboard to typing normally and the other one to do automation tool such as auto clicker, screen clicker, multiple files opener and more, on each key and that would not affect the first keyboard.
+So you are left with 2 keyboard connected, 1 can do normal keyboard task and the other one can do automation tool.
+Even more, if you assign the automation to more compact keyboard such as mini keyboard so each key in that keyboard can do different automation tool, that will make it more neat and flexible.

 ## User Safety (For Those Who Worry About Virus Or Data Safety) :
 I don't make this software for that reason and this software is open source, so you can rest assured.
 If you still have doubt, you can try [Virus Total](https://www.virustotal.com/gui/home/upload) to scan it.
 Virus Total is known for it being a free online service that analyzes files and URLs for viruses, malware, and other malicious content by scanning them with a wide range of antivirus engines and security tools.
 The scan is done each version release to ensure safety in each version.
 The conclusion is, i don't intend to add virus or take your personal data intentionally or without your permission.
 I want to build trust with you so you can use KeyTik without worry.